metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold/README.md

 Additional third result is the visual width of folded text.
 You may want to know how many columns returned string takes for further processing.

-If the width parameter is negative, it returns string untouched and the visual width of it.
+Negative width value is taken as unlimited.
+So the string is never folded, but you can use this to expand tabs and to get visual string width.

 This function returns at least one character in any situation.
 If you provide Asian wide string and just one column as width, it trims off